qsinger/fontawesome-searcher-api/README.md

 Made with Laravel 6 and Fontawesome 5.12.0

-Available in French and English for now
+Available in English for now, French is coming soon

-Feel free to contribute
+Feel free to contribute or send languages pack

 Root URL :

 https://fontawesome-searcher-api.quentinsinger.ch/